sam8dec/twitter-spider/README.md

 ```
 This example is from my machine where the script is in the same location as the dump and I log the output of the script too.

+After dumping to HDFS, the script also inserts the count of the number of tweets into an HBase Table.
+The table name is **andy\_tweetcounts** by default.
+Please change this if you would like to use this feature.

 ###Counting the number of tweets

-Often it is required that you know the number of tweets collected on a particular day (to find mentions of entities per million, etc).
+The **loadDumpToHDFS.sh** script counts the number of tweets too.
+In addition, there is a separate script to count the number of tweets collected on a particular day (to find mentions of entities per million, etc).
 The script linecount.sh does that for you.
 You need to specify the day in YYYYMMDD format as an argument.
 By default it takes the previous day.
 The way to run it is:

 ```
 	./linecount.sh 20140930